'He was just getting a phone charger' | 11-year-old boy killed after being struck in head by bullet in SE DC

-WASHINGTON — Davon McNeal’s grandfather says he running into a building in Southeast D.C.
-Saturday night to grab a charger on the way to a community cookout.
+WASHINGTON — Davon McNeal’s grandfather says the boy was running into a building in Southeast D.C.
+Saturday night to grab a phone charger on the way to a community cookout.

 That’s when he said gunshots rang out, and his 11-year-old grandson fell to the ground.